-September 10 is World Suicide Prevention Day, raising awareness of 800,000+ suicides every year globally – one person every 40 seconds.
-This year, the theme for World Suicide Prevention day is 'Take a minute, change a life.'
+Each year September 10 is World Suicide Prevention Day, raising awareness of 800,000+ suicides every year globally – one person every 40 seconds.

-At Healthwatch, over the last two years, 34,000 people have shared their stories with us of using mental health services, but only a small proportion have been about getting support at a time when someone has self-harmed or felt suicidal.
+Since 2018, over 45,000 people have shared their stories with us of using mental health services, but only a small proportion have been about getting support at a time when someone has self-harmed or felt suicidal.

 Research has shown that self-harm or suicide can be a response to any situation or pressure, including school and work, bullying, financial worries, abuse, and long-term mental health – it affects all walks of life.